martimvalente/component-generator/README.md

 # Component Generator for Django Web Applications

-This is a script to generate html snippets to be used within a Django Project, or any Django-like apps that support similar HTML features.
+This is a script to generate html snippets to be used within a Django Project, or any Django-like frameworks that support similar HTML features.

 The script will follow the **BASE_DIR > Templates > Components** The directory layout should look somehow like this: